Dijet photoproduction at low $x$ at next-to-leading order and its back-to-back limit: JIMWLK

-for this unevolved target-averaged operator.
-In the simplest scheme for the JIMWLK evolution, which we will use in most of the present study, JIMWLK is viewed as an evolution equation along the $k^+$ axis, in log scale.
-In that scheme, one defines
+In the simplest scheme for the JIMWLK evolution, which we will use in most of the present study, JIMWLK is viewed as an evolution equation along the $k^+$ axis in logarithmic scale.
+In this scheme, one defines

-as the same target-averaged operator but now including the resummation of high-energy energy leading logs associated with gluons with light-cone momentum $k^+$ between the cutoff $k_{\mathrm{min}}^{+}$ and the factorization scale $k_f^+$, in the notations of ref.~\cite{Beuf:2014uia}.
+as the same target-averaged operator but now including the resummation of high-energy leading logs associated with gluons with light-cone momentum $k^+$ between the cutoff $k_{\mathrm{min}}^{+}$ and the factorization scale $k_f^+$, in the notations of ref.~\cite{Beuf:2014uia}.
 The evolution with the factorization scale $k_f^+$, or equivalently with $Y_f^+$, is given by the JIMWLK equation for the LO operator

 A more explicit version of this equation, with the action of the JIMWLK Hamiltonian $\hat{H}_{\mathrm{JIMWLK}}$ fully worked out, can be found in ref.~\cite{Dominguez:2011gc}.
 Integrating eq.~\eqref{eq:JIMWLK_eq}, one finds